tanakatsu/walkthrough_virtual_tour_generating_tool/Readme.md

 You have to write a route description file.

-Sample file is like this.
+Sample configuration is as below.

 ```
 [